1. Who is the data controller

 - Briefly process technical logs to keep the Service running and prevent abuse.

 - (Planned, not currently active.)
 When the email-summary feature ships, clicking “Send email” in the review modal will transmit your summary text and the recipient address you typed to our email-delivery provider, who will deliver the email once and then have no further role.
-Your scan images will never be attached to email.
+Original reports will never be attached to email; only the plain-language summary you have reviewed.

 5. Sub-processors and the AI provider